tadvi/rkv/README.md

 ## Use rkvcsv tool

+Basic utility to bring data from relational databases into Rkv.
+Export your data into CSV then load it into Rkv using this tool.

+First row of CSV must have field names.

-Use rkvcsv tool to import CSV files.
-If all the values are numbers then it is stored as number inside KV.
+rkvcsv tool imports CSV files.
+If all the column's values are numbers then that column is stored as number inside KV.
 Otherwise it is a string.

+Since Rkv is KV datastore you should specify key field that will be used to find record using Get or similar methods.
+If you do not specify what field in CSV should become record key field inside Rkv then first field is used as key.

 Basic usage: